quidphp/react/README.md

 - [app/global.js](app/global.js) - Script which declares some global variables
 - [app/index.js](app/index.js) - Entry file for the react application
 - [app/component/HelloWorld.jsx](app/component/HelloWorld.jsx) - Component for a hello world in a h1 tag
+- [app/component/HelloWorld.module.scss](app/component/HelloWorld.module.scss) - SCSS module file for the hello world component
 - [app/interface/Layout.jsx](app/interface/Layout.jsx) - Component for the common page layout
 - [app/interface/Layout.scss](app/interface/Layout.scss) - Stylesheet for the common page layout
 - [app/route/Error.jsx](app/route/Error.jsx) - Component for the error route
 - [app/route/Home.jsx](app/route/Home.jsx) - Component for the home route

 ## Known issues
-- Some errors appear in the console related to the Hot Module Reload (HMR)
 - On Windows, there are some problems related to creating symlinks.
 - On Windows, you will need to add *lower_case_table_names* = 2 in your database configuration file (my.cnf).
 The table and column names need to be stored in their natural case.